a man is carving a jack o lantern

 Orange Alternative

 Well, here comes a mini version of the Jack-O-lantern!
 Peel your orange carefully, try to make it off as one part, then carve the face on the peel, put lights in, and seal the head!
 You will get a mini lantern easily.
 Since orange has a similar color, it will look like a mini pumpkin!
-Also, if you feel hard peeling the orange, then just rip it randomly, then stitch it back together, I'm it'll has a better effect than the normal one!
+Also, if you feel hard peeling the orange, then just rip it randomly, then stitch it back together, I'm it'll have a better effect than the normal one!

 Conclusion